PYL-patidar/90DaysOfDevOps/2026/day-15/day15-networking-consept.md

 Q3) What is a Subnet Mask?<br>
 ANS : A subnet mask defines which part of an IP is network and which part is host.<br>

-Q4) Explain in your own words: why do we subnet?
+Q4) Explain in your own words: why do we subnet? <br>
 We subnet to devide a large network into smaller, manageable parts to improve performance, security and efficient usage of ips.

 ## Task 4